smartboyathome/Wonderland-Engine/source/cheshire_cat/routes/current_team_configs.rst

 .. http:get:: /current_team/configs/(machine_id)

-   Gets a specific machine's config for a specific team.
+   Gets a specific machine's config for the team that the currently logged in user belongs to.

    **Example request**: